About Same Sex Partner Dancing

 in your dance class!

-and gay community?
+What style of dance lessons do we offer the lesbian, gay, bi, trans and queer community?
 Look for classes in Queer Swing, Queer Ballroom,

-Rumba, Queer Two Step (isn't all two-steppin' queer in Boston?), Queer
+Queer Latin Dance, Queer Tango, Queer Salsa, Queer Two Step (isn't all two-steppin' queer in Boston?), Queer

 Salsa and Merengue, Ballroom Dance, Wedding Dance, and all of the